-Modules ACC1001 Foundations of Accounting, ACC1051 Introduction to Professional Practice, LAW1054 Introduction to English Law and the Law of Contract, ACC2052 Business Finance, ACC2056 Management and Control and ACC2058 Principles of Taxation allow exemption from corresponding papers in the ICAEW Professional Stage examinations, subject to students achieving a mark of 50% or more in the module assessment (an ICAEW pass).
-Modules ACC2059 Financial Accounting for Business, ACC3051 Auditing and Assurance, ACC3052 Taxation and ACC3053 Financial Reporting also allow exemption from corresponding papers in the ICAEW Professional Stage examinations, subject to students achieving a mark of 55% or more in the module assessment (an ICAEW pass).
+Modules ACC1010 Introduction to Financial Accounting, ACC1011 Introduction to Management Accounting and Finance LAW1054 Introduction to Business Law, ACC2060 Business Finance, ACC2056 Management and Control and ACC2061 (Paper A) Principles of Taxation and Tax Compliance, ACC3051 (Paper A) Audit and Assurance allow exemption from corresponding papers in the ICAEW Professional Level examinations, subject to students achieving a mark of 50% or more in the module assessment (an ICAEW pass).
+Modules ACC2061 Principles of Taxation and Tax Compliance (Paper B), ACC3051 Audit and Assurance (Paper B), , ACC3056 Business Planning: Taxation and ACC3057 Financial Accounting and Reporting also allow exemption from corresponding papers in the ICAEW Professional Level examinations, subject to students achieving a mark of 55% or more in the module assessment (an ICAEW pass).
 However, for University purposes, in terms of progression and awards for the degree programme, these modules will be considered in the usual way.

-Modules ACC2055 Stage 2 Placement, ACC3054 Stage 3 Placement and ACC4055 Stage 4 Placement contribute to the approved technical work experience required by the ICAEW to qualify as a Chartered Accountant.
+Modules ACC2055 Stage 2 Placement, ACC3054 Stage 3 Placement and ACC4055 Stage 4 Placement contribute to the approved technical work experience required by the ICAEW to qualify as an ICAEW Chartered Accountant.
 The placements form part of the Business Accounting and Finance degree programme but are not offered with the Accounting Studies degree programme.